-This buttery Thermomix Shortbread is the ideal treat to have with an afternoon cuppa, and it's extra special to enjoy at Christmas time.
+This buttery Thermomix Shortbread is the ideal treat with an afternoon cuppa, and it's extra special to enjoy at Christmas time.

 It wouldn't be Christmas without traditional Shortbread.
-We have the Scots to thank for this delightful little biscuit, Although there are many variations, this recipe is for the classic version made with just flour, butter and sugar.
+Although there are many variations, this recipe is for the classic version made with flour, butter and sugar.

 Shortbread is named from the word 'short' because of its crumbly texture.
-The ratio of flour, butter and sugar is three parts flour, two parts butter and one part sugar.
-Rice flour, cornflour or semolina are often added with the flour for texture, but for this recipe, I wanted to keep it simple.
+The flour, butter and sugar ratio is three parts flour, two parts butter and one part sugar.
+Rice flour, cornflour or semolina are often added to the flour for texture, but I kept it simple for this recipe.

-Making Shortbread in the Thermomix just involves creaming the butter and sugar until pale and creamy then mixing and kneading in the flour.
-Once it's made it resembles a crumbly texture.
-To assemble and bake just follow the steps below:-
+Making Shortbread in the Thermomix involves creaming the butter and sugar until pale and creamy, then mixing and kneading in the flour.
+Once it's made, it resembles a crumbly texture.
+To assemble and bake, follow the steps below:-

 - Turn the mixture out into a baking tin.